Session Chairs, Invited Speakers, and Session Descriptions are listed below. Updates will be posted as they become available.

 Chair: Tom Watkins, Oak Ridge National Laboratory, USA, watkinstr@ornl.gov

-Yuya Shinohara, Oak Ridge National Laboratory, USA
+- Yuya Shinohara, Oak Ridge National Laboratory, USA: Beyond Snap-Shot Structure: Dynamical Measurement using Pair-Distribution Function

 Stress and Texture Analysis